ZackyWasTaken/MLCampMidterm/README.md

 # ML midterm project for course

+This is the midterm project for [ML Zoomcamp 2023](https://github.com/DataTalksClub/machine-learning-zoomcamp).
+Thanks a lot Alexey Grigorev and the rest of the team and community for such a great opportunity!

 ## The idea behind the project

 In most universities and colleges, scholarship holders lose their scholarship if their cumulative GPA falls below 3.00.
 It is fairly easy to know if one will lose their scholarship depending on their grades, but what if we didn't have access to that info, and instead we predicted if one's GPA will be below 3.00 based on their personal details and behavior.